Generic name: meningococcal conjugate vaccine [ me-NIN-je-KOK-al-KON-je-gate-vax-EEN ]

 you have HIV;

-you have an immune system disorder called "persistent complement component deficiency."
+you have an immune system disorder called "complement component deficiency."

-Your booster schedule may be different from these guidelines.
-Follow your doctor's instructions or the schedule recommended by your local health department.
+Your booster schedule may be different.
+Follow the guidelines provided by your doctor or local health department.

 Be sure to receive all recommended doses of Menactra or you may not be fully protected against disease.